 “It’s weird,” Paige said, touching up a sign with a fresh marker.
 “Yesterday I was so upset about my art show.
 But these signs… they’re helping people find what they need.”

 Lucy nodded.
 “I kept thinking my lemonade stand was teaching me about business.
-But really, it taught me how to get things to people who need them.”
+But really, it was teaching me how to get things to people who need them.”

 Jax grinned, still wearing his orange vest.
 “Coach always says baseball is about teamwork.
 Guess he was right about that.”